Heritage & Spirituality

 Schools of the Sacred Heart have a very specific mission that is articulated in the Goals and Criteria of Sacred Heart education.
 Convent of the Sacred Heart is committed to live the values of Sacred Heart education and to integrate them into the fabric of personal and school life.

-The Heritage and Spirituality Council is a standing council comprised of four members from different divisions of the school, including one member of the religion department.
+The Heritage and Spirituality Council is a standing council comprised of five members from different divisions of the school, including one member of the religion department.
 The council creates programs that explore and deepen understanding of the heritage, spirituality and traditions of Sacred Heart education, and of our founding order, the Religious of the Sacred Heart (RSCJ).
 Exploration of spirituality and mission includes:

 - Awakening and deepening one’s personal relationship with a loving God symbolized by the Heart of Christ

 - Empowering others to claim their own relationship with God